Current professional expertise

-I am an Advisory Board member at the Centre for Global Higher Education (University of Oxford/University College London) and was a Board Director of the Canadian Society for the Study of Higher Education.
+I am an Advisory Board member at the Centre for Global Higher Education (University of Oxford/University College London) and a founding Advisory Council member of the Oxus Society for Central Asian Affairs.
+I was a Board Director of the Canadian Society for the Study of Higher Education.

 Higher education administration

-I am co-author of Managing your career in higher education administration (2014), part of Palgrave Macmillan’s Universities into the 21st century series.
+I am co-author of the book Managing your career in higher education administration (2014), part of Palgrave Macmillan’s Universities into the 21st century series.

 In addition to English (my native language), I have fluent Russian, good but rusty French, beginner-intermediate Spanish and a smattering of German, Italian and Shughni.